Liz Smith (actress): Early life

-Smith was born Betty Gleadle in 1921 in the Crosby area of Scunthorpe, Lincolnshire.
-Her mother died when she was two.
-Her father walked out of her life shortly afterwards, when his new wife did not wish him to have any contact with his previous life.
-She was brought up by her widowed grandmother and attended Crosby Junior School and the Scunthorpe Modern and Day Commercial Schools in Cole Street.
+Smith was born Betty Gleadle on 11 December 1921 in the Crosby area of Scunthorpe, Lincolnshire.
+Her mother died when she was two; her father remarried, but his new wife did not wish him to have any contact with his previous life.
+As a result, she was brought up by her widowed grandmother and attended Crosby Junior School and the Scunthorpe Modern and Day Commercial Schools in Cole Street.
 During the Second World War, she served in the Women's Royal Naval Service of the Royal Navy.

 Career

 Early roles

-In 1971, aged 49, she had a career breakthrough when she appeared as the downtrodden mother in Mike Leigh's film Bleak Moments:
+In 1971, aged 49, Smith had a career breakthrough when she appeared as the downtrodden mother in Mike Leigh's film Bleak Moments:

 Smith starred in It's a Lovely Day Tomorrow, written by Bernard Kops and directed by John Goldschmidt, which depicted the real-life drama of the Bethnal Green Tube Disaster during World War II.
 A role in Hard Labour followed.
 After that she appeared in Emmerdale Farm (as Hilda Semple), Last of the Summer Wine, Bootsie and Snudge, Crown Court, I Didn't Know You Cared and The Sweeney.
 She also appeared as Madame Balls in The Pink Panther Strikes Again (1976), but her scenes were deleted and remained unseen until Trail of the Pink Panther in 1982.
 She was seen in Curse of the Pink Panther (1983), and later Son of the Pink Panther (1993) in the same role.

 In the 1970s and 1980s, Smith appeared in many UK television programmes, including The Duchess of Duke Street, Within These Walls, In Loving Memory, The Gentle Touch, Agatha Christie's Partners in Crime, The Life and Loves of a She-Devil, One by One as Gran Turner and The Lenny Henry Show.
 In 1984, Liz Smith received a BAFTA Award for Best Supporting Actress for her role as the mother of Maggie Smith's character in A Private Function.